girlsinc/me-and-my-money-edu/src/pages/course/money-messages/introduction/roadmap.md

 <sparkle-character-intro position="right" character="jen">
 The world is full of messages about money.
-How do you view money?
+What are your thoughts about money?
 </sparkle-character-intro>

 ![Roadmap](/assets/img/roadmap.png)